How to Build a Dark-activated Light Circuit Using an LM741 Op Amp

 The last pin we will use of the LM741 is the output pin.
 Here is where we connect the load that we want to power, in this case, it is

 power on.
-If the voltage on the noninverting terminal is greater than in the inverting terminal, the output is low and will be at the voltage level as V-.
+If the voltage on the noninverting terminal is less than at the inverting terminal, the output is low and will be at the voltage level as V-.

 - 33KΩ Resistor